Testing Integration Routes as Software Design

 Why this approach pays off

-• Safer change: route behavior is protected as collaborators evolve.
+• Safer change: route behavior is protected as schemas, endpoints, and collaborators evolve.

 • Lower coupling: tests are not blocked by infrastructure availability.

-• Continuous confidence: CI executes route checks on every build.
+• Continuous confidence: CI can run route checks on every build.

-These are not tool-specific ideas.
-They are practical software design habits applied to integration architecture.
+These are not Camel-specific ideas.
+They are software design habits applied to integration architecture: isolate boundaries, name contracts, replace nondeterministic dependencies, and verify behavior continuously.

 Conclusion

-Discover more from Joel Holder's Select Field Notes
+Discover more from Joel Holder's - Loose Leaf

 Subscribe now to keep reading and get access to the full archive.